 For part 1 of the series, we are going to define your North Star - what are the priorities that should be guiding what you spend your time on.
 And then, we will identify all of the inputs that we are going to need to take into account as we build your own personal productivity system.

-If you’d like a workbook that will walk you through this process step-by-step, sign up for our newsletter here.
+If you’d like a book that will walk you through this process step-by-step, order my Productivity Journal and you'll be on your way to productivity!

 Go to Episode 2